On the maximum principles and the quantitative version of the Hopf lemma for uniformly elliptic integro-differential operators: Preliminaries

 Concerning the coefficient $c(\cdot)$ it is assumed to satisfy $c\in B_b(D)$ and either one of the following hypotheses: \begin{itemize} \item[A3)] it is non-negative on $D$, or \item[A3')] it is both non-negative on $D$ and $ \langle c\rangle_D>0, $ (i.e. $c\not\equiv 0$ a.e.), or \end{itemize} \begin{itemize} \item[A3'')] $ \underline{c}>0. $ \end{itemize}

 Below we formulate some hypotheses concerning an open set $D$ that shall be used in various results presented {in} the paper.
-Throughout most of the paper, unless stated otherwise (see e.g. Proposition \ref{prop012804-20}), it is supposed to be a {\em domain}, i.e. an open and connected subset of $\R^d$.
+Throughout the paper, unless stated otherwise (notably in Proposition \ref{prop012804-20}) it is supposed to be a {\em domain}, i.e. a bounded, open and connected subset of $\R^d$.

 \begin{definition}[Interior ball condition] For a given domain $D$ and $\hat x\in\partial D$, we say that the {\em interior ball condition} is satisfied at $\hat x$, if there exists $B$ - an open ball of a positive radius - contained in $D$ and such that $\hat x\in \partial D\cap \bar B$.
 Any ball $B$ as above shall be called {\em an interior ball} for $D$ at $\hat x$.
 We furthermore say that $D$ satisfies the {\em interior ball condition} if the condition is satisfied at any point of its boundary.
 We let $\frak r_D(\hat x)$ denote the maximal radius, that is less than, or equal to $1$, of an interior ball at the given $\hat x\in\partial D$.
 We say that $D$ satisfies the {\em uniform interior ball condition} if it satisfies the interior ball condition and